vectara/py-vectara-agentic/docs/usage.md

 mention information about tax laws and regulations?".
 The agent will be able to get a list of documents from your Vectara corpus and analyze the results to answer your question.

+You can also get a summary of each retrieved document by specifying `summarize_docs=True` when creating your search function.

 **Metadata Filtering**
 In most cases, you will want to use the `tool_args_schema` to define the